 Example:

 I’ve been a life-long insomniac.
 I’ve had lots of people try to sell various cures.
-White-noice machines, sensory deprivation tanks sessions, black-out blinds, sleeping pills, sleep clinics, electromagnetic interference, aromatherapy, acupuncture, diet – the list is endless.
+White-noice machines, sensory deprivation tank sessions, black-out blinds, sleeping pills, sleep clinics, electromagnetic interference, aromatherapy, acupuncture, diet – the list is endless.

 Some focus on the cause, some on the cure?
 But any that have ever caught even a few minutes of my attention have shown that they understand the impact of long-term insomnia.
 Referencing both the immediate and future issues that can be associated with sleep deprivation.
 They spoke about the problems – mental and physical that are associated with insomnia: